goact/yourfertility/goact-api/2-Authentication.md

 HTTP Status | Error identifier  | Description
 ------------|-------------------|------------
-200         | 404               | The requested resource was not found on server
+200         | 404               | The requested resource was not found on the server